 What if a machine could tell you how to be happy?
 What if your results could be manipulated?
 What if you had to do something illegal, immoral, or unethical to achieve happiness?
 These are a few of the questions posed in the speculative fiction novel Tell the Machine Goodnight, by Katie Williams.
 Set in 2035, our protagonist Pearl works for a Facebook or Google-like tech organization, Apricity, whose name means "the warmth of the sun during winter".
-Businesses include Apricty readings as a benefit.
+Businesses include Apricty readings as a benefit. along with insurance and retirement packages.
+Apricity is brought in to help victims of

 After writing about the struggles of Gen X and Millennials in 2006's Generation Me, and the rise of society-wide obsession with self in 2009's Narcissism Epidemic, Dr. Twenge then set her sights on a new, decidedly different, group of young people.

 Beginning when Gus and his twin brother were born and continuing to the present, Newman shares her sometimes funny, sometimes sad, and always insightful and upbeat recollections of their lives.
 She touches on many of the issues with autism, but To Siri With Love is not a "how to" book.
 It is a positive, yet honest look into one family's journey with autism, and among others, how technology, especially Siri, is helpful to Gus.
+Most helpful is Siri's ability to talk with Gus ad nauseam about whatever he is interested in at the time, be it trains and train schedules, erosion, or climate change

 As one who did not grow up with the internet, I was interested to see what Turkle's opinion is on where we began and where we currently are concerning the internet and how it has changed us.